Interdisciplinary Studies BS Degree

-- More than 90% of education program graduates find teaching positions after graduation in the East Texas area and statewide.
+- More than 90% of education program graduates find teaching positions in the East Texas area and statewide.

 Graduates of UT Tyler’s education program hold positions in Tyler Independent School District, Whitehouse ISD, Troup ISD, Chapel Hill ISD and many other school districts.

 - Take part in field-based experiences that progress from classroom observation in your first semester to student teaching in your last semester to build your skills and confidence.

 - Gain experience in different types of schools and at various grade levels to help you decide where to focus your career interests.

 - Enhance your major in other fields with a minor in interdisciplinary studies (24 semester hours) to prepare you for teacher certification exams.